VladRudchik/Boxing_punches_classification/README.md

 2) Collect dataset
 3) Analyze the data obtained
 4) Complete the data processing
-5) Create a machine learning model that will highlight and classify punches
+5) Create a machine learning model that will detect and classify punches
 6) Test and analyze the results

 **You can see the solution to all these tasks in my presentation (Rudchyk_Boxing_Punch_Classif_ENG)**.